Amazon: Extrapolations From The Whole Foods Price Cuts

 Takeaway

-The key investor takeaway is that the price cuts and traffic from mobile phone location data still supports the thesis that Amazon can't cut Whole Foods prices low enough to attract meaningful foot traffic growth.
+The key investor takeaway is that the price cuts and traffic from mobile phone location data still support the thesis that Amazon can't cut Whole Foods prices low enough to attract meaningful foot traffic growth.
 Sales data from the likes of Sprouts Farmers Market will provide the best indication of actual revenue impacts that location data can't provide.

-Amazon remains the least favorite FANG stock due to the cash position and need to cut profits at Whole Foods in order to make the merger work.
+Amazon remains the least favorite FANG stock due to the cash position and needs to cut profits at Whole Foods in order to make the merger work.

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.